wp-plugins/sexybookmarks/readme.txt

 * Initial release!

 == Upgrade Notice ==
+= 3.2.3.1 =
+Fixed small bug with short URL function which caused it to fail if you do not have cURL enabled

 = 3.2.3 =
 Tested on several servers which still had issues with the past releases, and worked on each.
 You should feel more confident about upgrading to this version.